zhaolongkzz/DeepMimic_configuration/README.md

 ### 2.Bullet

-in Ubuntu-16.04, you can install bullet-2.88 by `sudo apt-get install libbullet-dev libbullet-extras-dev`
+in Ubuntu-16.04, you can install `bullet` by `sudo apt-get install libbullet-dev libbullet-extras-dev`

 fix the location of the eigen and bullet, if you use the env in conda, like below: